-- and students with the fire evacuation procedures. (refer to the Fire Drill Procedure 00038). - 11.2 Additional fire evacuation drills may be carried out at the discretion of the University Health and Safety Office, for example following any change to evacuation procedures or to repeat an unsatisfactory drill. - 11.3 The responsibility for selecting the timing and dates for a fire drill is that of the Health and Safety Office which may choose, but is not obliged, to consult the Heads or Directors of Departments, Deans or other relevant staff, who will be affected by the fire drill. - 11.4 Staff and Students who have completed a PEEP may be informed of planned fire drills.
-They will be invited to take part in the drill to exercise the use of the refuge points and demonstrate communication protocols. - 11.5 Each fire drill will be carried out by Campus Security and observed by a member of staff from the Health and Safety Office who will create a report to record drill performance and any deficiencies or lessons learned from the drill.
+- 11.4 Staff and Students who hold a PEEP may be informed of planned fire drills.
+They may be invited to take part in the drill to exercise the use of the refuge points and demonstrate communication protocols. - 11.5 Each fire drill will be carried out by Campus Security and observed by a member of staff from the Health and Safety Office who will create a report to record drill performance and any deficiencies or lessons learned from the drill.
+Reports will be shared with relevant staff.